 Let’s face it now.
 It’s quick to meet new driving school clients during the busy summer months.
 That’s because the pond is complete and “the fish bite.”
 As mentioned earlier, the Driving School Near Me company is very seasonal.

 When we opened our first driving academy, I used to put it on the market 12 months a year.
 I thought I’ve still got to continue to draw new clients to the driving academy, even in the slow months.
 After a few eons of trial and error, my thinking has improved.

 Driving School Near Me – #2 Fleet audit

 The fleet organization is one of the most critical facets of maintaining a good driving academy.
 It is also indispensable to carry out a fleet audit during the busy summer months where vehicles have been operating almost continuously.

 The first step is to review each and every vehicle in your fleet.
 Is there a requirement for routine repairs or a tune-up?
 Is there a need for alignment or new tires?
 Do all the brakes, and operating systems operate properly?
 If you don’t, you will need to make an important decision.

-School Driving Tips – #3 Review every season.
+Driving School Near Me Tips – #3 Review every season.